 The Top 10 Games On Switch

-Compared to Nintendo's previous console generation (and most generations, frankly), the Switch has come out of the gate incredibly strong.
-It's only been on the market for a relatively short time, but it already has a solid library of games with plenty worth recommending.
+The Nintendo Switch has an incredibly strong library of games, with many worth recommending.
 For our 10 absolute favorite games, however, you can check out the list below.
 It's a list we will be updating as often as games worthy of inclusion release.
 We will kick games off and add new ones as the Switch's library grows.

 Please note that while the list below contains 10 entries, we aren’t actually ranking them – if a game has made it this far (and managed to stay here), it’s a must-play, period.
 As such, we’ll be listing entries in chronological order.
 Also, you’ll find a rundown of previous entries at the bottom of the list.
 While those titles have gotten bumped for bigger and better experiences, they are still all great games in their own right and worth exploring if you’re already caught up on the latest hits.